talkol/ton-content/BLOG05.md

 5. Testing in production is useful for the last mile.
 Ethereum has less than [5 million](https://www.fool.com/the-ascent/cryptocurrency/articles/more-people-own-ethereum-than-ever-before-heres-why/) active users yet over [40 million](https://cryptopotato.com/over-44-million-contracts-deployed-to-ethereum-since-genesis-research/) deployed contracts.
 The vast majority of all deployed contracts on Ethereum mainnet are beta versions that developers deployed for a few tests and then abandoned.
 Don't feel bad about polluting mainnet with garbage, nobody cares.

 I saw a few people in the TON ecosystem complaining that [ton-contract-executor](https://github.com/Naltox/ton-contract-executor) is missing some important features like multi-contract tests.
 These features are conceptually very easy to add (they're all in the thin JavaScript wrapper, no need to touch the WebAssembly part).
 With some community love we can easily bring this amazing tool to be feature complete.
+Another killer feature of ton-contract-executor is its ability to load code and data cells [from mainnet](https://github.com/Naltox/ton-contract-executor/blob/8b352d0cf96553e9ded19a102a890e17c973d017/README.md?plain=1#L81), which will allow us to lazily "fork" mainnet in TON just like Hardhat/Ganache do.

 After carefully considering all available approaches, I hope I convinced you why we're going to spend 90% of our time testing with approach (4) and 10% of our time testing with approach (5).
+We're going to conveniently forget about the other approaches and avoid using them at all.

 ## Step 1: Setting up a TypeScript environment

 Our secret weapon for testing is going to be JavaScript.
 Learning how to interact with TON from JavaScript is a good investment since web apps (your dapp client) run in web browsers and are developed almost exclusively in JavaScript.
 This means that you're going to have to learn this at some point or another.
 The efficiency of our approach lies by relying on JavaScript for *just about everything* that FunC can't do - from building to deploying and now testing.

 I now realize that I did mention TypeScript in [part 1](https://society.ton.org/ton-hello-world-step-by-step-guide-for-writing-your-first-smart-contract-in-func) yet neglected to go over the exact setup.
 Let's fix this now.
 Make sure that Node.js is properly installed by running `node -v` (I'm using `v17.3.0` but other recent version above '16' should be fine).

 Create `package.json` with the following content: